Why do you need a workers’ compensation attorney?

 Release to Work

 The workers’ compensation system recognizes three types of work status: off-work, light duty, and full duty.
 If an injured worker is on off-work status, it is their doctor’s medical opinion that they are completely unable to work due to their injuries.
 If an injured worker is on light duty status, their doctor believes that they are able to do some form of work and will write restrictions outlining what type of work that should be.
 If the injured worker is on full duty status, their doctor believes that — despite their injury — they can return to the type of work they were capable of before they were injured.
 When an IME doctor (see above) releases an injured worker to light duty or full duty when their own doctor has them on off-work status, the injured worker often does not know what to do.
 Should he/she follow the advice of the IME doctor even though their doctor disagrees?
 Will such actions put their health and safety at risk?
-Much litigation within the workers’ compensation system is a result of disagreement between the injured worker’s doctor and an independent medical evaluator over work status.
+Much litigation within the workers’ compensation system is a result of a disagreement between the injured worker’s doctor and an independent medical evaluator over work status.

 If you are in this position, call for a free consultation.
 We can help you determine your best course of action and can request a hearing to fight for your right to follow your treating physician’s advice.